Oberlin Students Earn Top National and International Awards

 This year’s fellowship and scholarship recipients reflect the breadth of Oberlin’s academic strengths—from the sciences and public policy to languages, the arts, and research—while continuing the college’s longstanding tradition of preparing students to lead and serve in a complex, interconnected world.

 Oberlin continues to be a top producer of Fulbright Fellowships.
-This spring, 29 Oberlin applicants were named semi-finalists; so far, 12 have received the award and four were named alternates.
-While final acceptance decisions are still pending for some, honorees include Fulbright Study/Research awardees Nissa Berle ’24 (Canada), Lucas Daley ’26 (India), and Katia Chapin ’26 (European Union), as well as Fulbright English Teaching Assistant awardees Joel Tang ’24 (South Korea), Ariana Ofori ’26 (Switzerland), Amelia Friess ’26 (Czech Republic), Nathaniel Liu ’26 (Taiwan), Momo Suzuki ’20 (Taiwan), Anna Benjamin ’26 (Spain), Dalia (Andy) Roshal ’26 (Germany), Derya Taspinar ’25 (Spain), and Eleanor Richards ’26 (Madagascar).
+This spring, 29 Oberlin applicants were named semi-finalists; so far, 12 have received the award and four have been named alternates.
+While final acceptance decisions are pending for some, honorees include Fulbright Study/Research awardees Nissa Berle ’24 (Canada), Lucas Daley ’26 (India), and Katia Chapin ’26 (European Union), as well as Fulbright English Teaching Assistant awardees Joel Tang ’24 (South Korea), Ariana Ofori ’26 (Switzerland), Amelia Friess ’26 (Czech Republic), Nathaniel Liu ’26 (Taiwan), Momo Suzuki ’20 (Taiwan), Anna Benjamin ’26 (Spain), Andy Roshal ’26 (Germany), Derya Taspinar ’25 (Spain), and Eleanor Richards ’26 (Madagascar).

 Oberlin’s strength in the sciences is also clear: Zosia Greer ’27 earned a Goldwater Scholarship, one of the nation’s most prestigious undergraduate awards in STEM fields.
 And two Obies—Tanisha Shende ’26 and Ella Halbert ’23—received awards from the National Science Foundation’s Graduate Research Fellowship Program.